-What is Biomedical Science: Biomedical Science is the scientific study of conditions, disease, their causes, diagnosis and treatments.
+Biomedical Science is the scientific study of conditions, disease, their causes, diagnosis and treatments.
 This course gives graduates contemporary skills in biomedical science, making them highly employable in the diagnostic, biopharmaceutical and medical device industries in Ireland and abroad.

-Unique and interactive teaching methods are used on the programme, including the use of social networking, game based learning, industrial workshops and field visits to target industries and employers.
-We also recognize the importance of transferrable skills such as data presentation, information sourcing and scientific technical writing, expanding their knowledge and understanding of the sector.
+Unique and interactive teaching methods are used on the programme, including the use of social networking, game-based learning, industrial workshops, and field visits to target industries and employers.
+We also recognize the importance of transferrable skills such as data presentation, information-sourcing and scientific-technical writing, expanding their knowledge and understanding of the sector.

-Year One: The first year focuses on developing students’ core scientific skills and building a foundation of knowledge in the scientific disciplines of Biology, Chemistry, Physics and Mathematics.
+The first year focuses on developing students’ core scientific skills and building a foundation of knowledge in the scientific disciplines of Biology, Chemistry, Physics and Mathematics.
 Students are also introduced to the basics of Biomedical Science and its applications.

-Year Two: Students knowledge and technical skills in the biological field are developed as the programme progresses and they are introduced to Molecular Biology, Microbiology, Immunology, Medical Devices and their Biomedical Applications in year two.
+Students knowledge and technical skills in the biological field are developed as the programme progresses and they are introduced to Molecular Biology, Microbiology, Immunology, Medical Devices and their Biomedical Applications in year two.

 Entry requirements for CAO courses at IT Sligo are available for download below:

 - Download Entry requirements for just Level 7 programmes